samirsahoo007/system-design-primer/README.md

 To utilize full scalability and redundancy, we can try to balance the load at each layer of the system.
 We can add LBs at three places:

-* Between the user and the web server
+* Between the client application/user and the web server
+* Between the server and the application/job servers
 * Between web servers and an internal platform layer, like application servers or cache servers
 * Between internal platform layer and database.

 Load balancers distribute incoming client requests to computing resources such as application servers and databases.
 In each case, the load balancer returns the response from the computing resource to the appropriate client.
 Load balancers are effective at:
 * Preventing requests from going to unhealthy servers